kashishshah881/golang-paxos/README.md

 ## Distributed Golang Wordcount Server
 ### Introduction
 This project illustrates multithreaded distributive approach for wordcount across multiple Golang servers.
+See [Demo.](#Demo)
 ### Desciption
 For this project we use Go servers , Consul , Python script.
 There are 3 threads in this project:
 1. First thread in the Go servers is trying to acquire the lock.
 The "lock" refers to key-value pair in Consul which only one server can hold.
 You can read more about it [here.](https://www.consul.io/commands/lock)